Scaling GraphLLM with Bilevel-Optimized Sparse Querying: Implementation Details

 \subsection{Prompts}

 To ensure the reproducibility and consistency of the explanation features, we employ a unified prompt structure across all datasets.
 The prompt consists of a task-specific question followed by a fixed set of reasoning and formatting constraints.

-\textbf{Unified Prompt Structure} All prompts follow the template defined below.
-The placeholder \texttt{[Task-specific Question]} is replaced by the corresponding query for each dataset as listed in Table~\ref{tab:prompt_questions}. \begin{promptbox}{General Prompt Template}
+All prompts follow the template defined below.
+The placeholder [Task-specific Question] is replaced by the corresponding query for each dataset as listed in Table~\ref{tab:prompt_questions}.

-\textbf{Question:} [Task-specific Question] If multiple [options/values] apply, provide a comma-separated list ordered from most to least related, then for each choice you gave, explain how it is present in the text.
-Please limit the number of output [categories/numerical values] to 3 and limit the answer length to 50 words.
+\begin{promptbox}{General Prompt Structure} \textbf{Question:} [Task-specific Question] If multiple [options/values] apply, provide a comma-separated list ordered from most to least related, then for each choice, explain how it is present in the text.
+Limit the output to three categories or numerical values and keep the answer within 50 words. \textbf{Answer:} \end{promptbox}